What is a GeneTrait® pharmacogenetic Test?

-In addition to genetic testing for medication metabolism, GeneTrait Labs also provides testing for genetic variations that may cause elevated risk of thrombosis, cardiovascular disease, and hyperhomocysteinemia.
+In addition to genetic testing for medication metabolism, GeneTrait Labs also provides testing for genetic variations that may cause elevated risk of thrombosis (blood clots), cardiovascular disease (heart condition), and hyperhomocysteinemia.

 Why is the test important?